runcor-ai/startup-product/README.md

-# startup-product
+# Startup Product

-Product for our early-stage startup
+This is the product repository for our early-stage startup.